istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 servicerolebinding "bind-service-viewer" created
 {{< /text >}}

-Now if you point your browser at Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
-You should see "Bookinfo Sample" page, with "Book Details" section in the lower left part and "Book Reviews" section in the lower right part.
+Now if you point your browser at Bookinfo's `productpage` (`http://$GATEWAY_URL/productpage`).
+You should see the "Bookinfo Sample" page, with the "Book Details" section in the lower left part and the "Book Reviews" section in the lower right part.

 > There may be some delays due to caching and other propagation overhead.